-NSSGA is committed to safety and health in mines.
-Safety is, and will continue to be, a high priority for the aggregates industry.
-The industry recognizes that its employees are its most valuable asset an asset that must be protected for the well-being of the industry now and in the future.
-Our members are concerned that adequate time was not provided to industry for proper analysis of the rule or for adequate preparation to attend and speak at the hearings.
-NSSGA understands that the Mine Improvement and New Emergency Response (MINER) Act requires MSHA to implement civil penalty changes by December 2006.
+We are concerned that adequate time was not provided to industry for proper analysis of the rule or for adequate preparation to attend and speak at the hearings.
+We understand that the Mine Improvement and New Emergency Response (MINER) Act requires MSHA to implement civil penalty changes by December 2006.
 MSHA's proposed rule, however, goes significantly beyond what the MINER Act requires.
 The short comment period is insufficient for industry to prepare a comprehensive and thorough response.
 The first of six hearings began on September 26 with only three speakers present.
 The limited participation at this hearing was not due to lack of interest, but to lack of adequate preparation time.

-The NSSGA requests the withdrawal of the elements of this rule that are not specifically noted in the MINER Act of 2006.
-In addition, NSSGA asks MSHA to mirror the Occupational Safety and Health Administration's (OSHA) advisory panel process, by tasking an advisory panel to analyze the portions of the proposed Part 100 rule that extend beyond the MINER Act.
+We request the withdrawal of the elements of this rule that are not specifically noted in the MINER Act of 2006.
+In addition, we ask MSHA to mirror the Occupational Safety and Health Administration's (OSHA) advisory panel process, by tasking an advisory panel to analyze the portions of the proposed Part 100 rule that extend beyond the MINER Act.
 A carefully designed rule could provide incentive to companies to be proactive and meet the standard.
 In addition, an advisory panel could prepare a rule which focuses on continuous improvement in accident prevention and on providing a safe and healthy workplace for miners.